Behaviors of Successful Founders Essence of What it Takes to Be the Founder of a New Venture

 More Ideas on What It Takes to Be a Successful Entrepreneur

-Given how long I have been an entrepreneur and teaching entrepreneurship, I have quite a lot of different perspectives on what it takes to be a successful business founder—learned in the school of hard knocks and from penetrating student questions.
+Given how long I have been an entrepreneur and teaching entrepreneurship, I have quite a lot of different perspectives on what it takes to be a successful business founder—learned in the school of hard knocks and from penetrating student challenges.

-So here are some other links to my experience and reflections:
+So, in addition to the behaviors of successful founders, here are some other links to my experience and reflections: